Sajan390/C/README.md

-C is the new beginning to the programming world.
+C/C++ is the new beginning to the programming world.